|

 the comb through the full length of his hair.

-would call you a lascivious woman!"
-And he grabbed her round
+would call you a wanton woman!" he laughed, grabbing

-the waist and pulled her onto his knees, kissing her neck violently
+her round the waist and pulling her onto his knees, kissing her

 They wrestled for a few moments, then both suddenly stilled and